Table of Contents

 Step 6.
 For better cleaning, place the parts to soak in dish soap and water

 Soaking the various attachments in dish soap and water will loosen muck and grime quickly.
-Therefore, allow the parts to soak for a while and then apply your cleaning brush, soft cloths, or soft brush to complete the job.
+To clean, allow the parts to soak for a while, and then apply your cleaning brush, soft cloths, or soft brush.

 Baking Soda And Water Solution